 How to Become a Member: Purchase a membership online.

 So, after all these options, if you still want to get your (grand)child toys for Christmas, don’t forget the Minneapolis Toy Library.
-A $40 membership gets you a year’s worth of revolving toys for your family.
+You can choose your membership price between $40-$100.
+This gets you a year’s worth of revolving toys for your family and the knowledge that you are helping to reduce global toy clutter.
 That may just be the ultimate non-clutter membership gift.